ubirch/ubirch-discovery-service/discovery-service-kafka-api/README.md

 In this body, a producer will send requests to the discovery-service-kafka module, that will store it in the configured JanusGraph instance and verify that the data has been correctly added.

+#### Invalid requests
 To test invalid request, the procedure is the following:
 * Delete the database
 * Read the first line of all file in resource/invalid/requests/[storing or parsing]/
 * For each file
-    * Send the wrong request
+    * A kafka consumer send the request to the test topic
-    * Verify that the corresponding error available on resources/invalid/errorMessages/[storing or parsing]/ is thrown by the producer
+    * Verify that the corresponding error available on resources/invalid/expectedResults/[storing or parsing]/ is thrown by the producer
 * Verify that no element were added to the database

+#### Valid requests
+Testing of valid requests is done in a similar way, except that the expected results files consists of two comma separated values that represents the number of vertices and edges that should be present in the DB once the request is executed

+The test of valid requests does **not** test if the properties and labels of each elements are correctly passed.
+Those kind of tests are done in the core library.

+### Adding more tests
+To add an (in)valid request to test, simply
+* Add the one-line request under resources/(in)valid/requests/[storing or parsing]/
+* Add the one-line expected response under resources/(in)valid/expectedResults/[storing or parsing]/

+The DefaultStringConsumerSpec will automatically execute it next time

+As all requests / expected response must fit on one line, comments can be added under those requests
 # Deployment
 TODO